18 Fun Games for Halloween for Preschoolers

 14. Candy Corn Count

-Here’s another candy corn Halloween party game: Fill a jar up with this sweet treat and let the partygoers take a guess at how many pieces of candy are in the jar.
+Here’s another candy corn Halloween party game… Fill up a jar with this sweet treat and let the partygoers take a guess at how many pieces of candy are in the jar.
 (This should be interesting!)

 The child with the closest guess wins the jar of candy corn.